HugoJourdan/Context-Manager/README.md

 ### 3. Glyph Words
 &emsp;&ensp;List all your saved words of your selected glyph.
-&emsp;&ensp;You can add/remove/edit word.  (❗Be sure to separate your words by a line break❗)
+&emsp;&ensp;You can add/remove/edit word.  ( ⚠️ Be sure to separate your words by a line break ⚠️)

 ---

 ### 4. Glyph Strings
 &emsp;&ensp;List all your saved strings of your selected glyph.
-&emsp;&ensp;You can add/remove/edit strings.  (❗Be sure to separate your strings by a line break❗)
+&emsp;&ensp;You can add/remove/edit strings.  (⚠️ Be sure to separate your strings by a line break ⚠️)

 ---